 Do students get a cash refund if they have points left over?

 No, there is no compensation for leftover points.

 What happens to the student's Points at the end of the semester?

-Students on the Willamette Meal Plan Program: At the end of the fall, the Points are carried forward to the spring semester Willamette Meal Plan if your student remains in a residence hall or fraternity.
-If your student moves to a sorority, an on-campus apartment, off campus or leaves Willamette for any reason, any Points remaining on your account will not carry over.
-At the end of spring semester, students must use up their Points as they will not carry over to the next fall semester.
+At the end of the fall, points are carried forward to the spring semester meal plan if your student remains in a residence hall.
+If your student moves to a sorority, an on-campus apartment, off campus or leaves Willamette for any reason, any points remaining on the account will not carry over.
+At the end of spring semester, students must use up their points as they will not carry over to the next fall semester.